GhostofGoes/cgoes-cminus-compiler/README.md

 # uidaho CS445 - Compilers - Fall 2015
+Project for CS445 - Compilers class at the University of Idaho.

 # Cgoes Cminus Compiler (CCC)
-A compiler for Robert Heckendorn's C- (cminus) languager.
+A compiler for Robert Heckendorn's C- (cminus) language.
-Project for CS445:Compilers class at the University of Idaho.

 VIEWER BEWARE!
 NSFL CODE!

 # License
-    cgoes-cs445 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    cgoes_cminus_compiler is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.